jonpas/ASEL/README.md

 Install any libraries using [PlatfromIO CLI](http://docs.platformio.org/en/latest/core.html#piocore).

+### Version Control

-PlatformIO files are generated with `$ make init`, they may be added to `.gitignore` and regenerated as long as no manual changes are made to `platformio.ini`.
-All files generated with ASEL Project Wizard should however be version controlled.
+All files generated with ASEL Project Wizard should be version controlled:
+- `src` folder (your code)
+- `Makefile`
+- `.gitignore`

+`platformio.ini` file generated with `$ make init` should also be version controlled if libraries are added or manual changes are inserted.
+Otherwise it may also be regenerated each time using `$ make init` again.
+All other generated source files are up to developer's discretion if he will use them.

+PlatformIO helper files (`.pio` folder) are already ignored if ASEL Project Wizard was used, otherwise they should be added manually.